Flea & Tick Control for Dogs in Montgomery County, MD

 For advice on which preventative treatment to use, consult with the experienced veterinarians at Germantown Vet Clinic.
 We can write your pet a prescription if necessary.

-Start Flea and Tick Prevention for Your Dog Today
+Start Flea & Tick Prevention for Your Dog Today

 Fleas and ticks often come out of nowhere, so don’t wait until an infestation takes over your home to do something about these pests!
 Administer a preventative treatment to help your dog stay happy, healthy, and pest-free.